-I’m fascinated by the stories we tell, or more important, the ones we don’t dare to.
-I’ve also learned that some groups work well together, and others can’t get out of their own way.
-People are amazing, and equally frustrating.
+I’m also fascinated by the stories we tell, or more important, the ones we don’t dare to.
+I’ve also learned that people can be amazing, and also very frustrating.
 It takes skill and talent to bring people together and allow them the space to create magic.
 I’ve consistently demonstrated these skills and have facilitated many key partnerships across the entire state of Maine.
 Workforce initiatives that I had a hand in crafting and developing are still in place, including WorkReady and others.

 Here are a few other things you should know.
 I think meaningful work involves equal parts passion and play, yet work is not always fun and easy.
 While perfection is a worthwhile goal, success requires taking risks and rolling forward before perfect is in place.
 The enemy of the good can be the procrastination that a false sense of what constitutes perfection often perpetuates.